Herricks High School: Demographics

 As of the 2014–15 school year, the school had an enrollment of 1,373 students and 94.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.6:1.
 There were 61 students (4.4% of enrollment) eligible for free lunch and 29 (2.1% of students) eligible for reduced-cost lunch.

 Music and theater

 The music department is home to ten different performing ensembles, including several advanced groups: Jazz Band, Wind Ensemble, Chamber Orchestra, and Chamber Choir.

 Herricks is also home to Chapter 1975 of the Tri-M Music Honor Society.

 Sports

 Herricks High School offers the following sports: football, badminton, softball, baseball, tennis, soccer, wrestling, volleyball, lacrosse, basketball, bowling, swimming, track, winter track and field, golf, cross country, fencing, girls flag football and cheerleading.

 Television

 Herricks High School has a television channel called HTN (Herricks Television Network) that goes with their TV Studio classes.
 The morning announcements air on HTN at around 9:30 AM Monday-Friday.
-HTN airs locally on Channel 47 on Verizon Fios, Channel 75 on Altice, and Channel 65 on Antenna TV.
+HTN airs locally on Channel 47 on Verizon Fios, Channel 75 on Optimum, and Channel 65 on Antenna TV.